mit-pdos/secfs-skeleton/README.md

 ### Exercise 3: Read-permissions

-For this lab, we also require that you implement read-permission.
+For this lab, we also require that you implement read-permissions.
 In particular, if a user specifies that a file is read-protected, its contents should be hidden from the server, as well as from any other user not named in the ACL (i.e. that is not the user who created it, or that is not in the group the creator shared the file with).
+Note that it is *not* sufficient to simply check the permission bits on the file; a malicious client or server should not be *able* to see the file or directory contents, even if they bypass all the permission checks.

 Similarly to how we implement group-permissions, we also hijack umask to allow users to express that they do not wish a file to be